sourdoughbrett/Bot_Brie_Starter/README.md

 ### **Section 5: Main Function**
 - ***For Live/Paper Trading:***
 - **Market Hours:** The script continuously checks the current time against the defined market start and end times in the Eastern timezone.
 Trading operations only occur within these hours.
 - **Data Retrieval:** Calls the Alpaca API to fetch historical stock data.
 Appends all data to `stock_data` for real-time processing.
+Updates every 60 seconds based on current main function settings.
 - **Open Positions Check:** The script verifies if there are any existing long or short positions to prevent holding simultaneous conflicting positions.
 - **Trade Execution Logic:** Implements trading logic (Long and Short) based on predefined conditions.
 - **Order Status Check:** Continuously monitors the status of placed orders to ensure they are filled or canceled.